Blog Details Shape

 Include boundary values

 Don't overlook boundary values—they often harbor defects.
-Include boundary values within partition classes to ensure comprehensive coverage and detect boundary-related issues effectively.
+Include it within partition classes to ensure comprehensive coverage and detect boundary-related issues effectively.

 Steps to perform this practice